rarescosma/getbetter.ro/content/archive/climbing/warmup.md

 * Consider PNF (proprioceptive neuromuscular facilitation) for overcoming uncommon lack of flexibility
 * Concentrate on the area you’re stretching.
 Focus on relaxing the muscle and visualize tension escaping like air from a balloon.
 * Maintain slow, deep breathing throughout the stretch.
 Inhale through your nose and exhale through your mouth.
-* Maintain a neutral back position - neither rounded nor hyperextended - to maximize the stretch and avoid injury.
+* Maintain a neutral back position - neither rounded nor hyper-extended - to maximize the stretch and avoid injury.
 * Engage in some stretching five or six days per week, and not just on climbing days.